NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Advanced Revelation.md

 **Prerequisites** initial revelation spell
 * * *
-You learn an advanced revelation spell associated with your mystery.
-Increase the number of Focus Points in your focus pool by 1.
+Divine power reveals greater mysteries to you.
+You learn the advanced revelation spell associated with your mystery.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*